Federico2014/documentation-en/docs/using_javatron/toolkit.md

 - Set the new `maintenanceTimeInterval` and `nextMaintenanceTime` if needed.

 ### Obtain the state data
-To use the DB fork tool, you need to obtain the state data of the main chain first.There are three possible ways:
+To use the DBFork tool, you need to obtain the state data of the main chain first.There are three possible ways:

 - Download the [Lite FullNode](backup_restore.md#lite-fullnode-data-snapshot) data snapshot;